-Bailey helped the Commodores navigate the pandemic season while still excelling and improving in the pool with numerous personal bests throughout a shortened 2020-21 campaign.
-In her first season, she helped lead the Dores to a 6-6 overall record defeating Campbell, Little Rock, Marshall, Milwaukee, North Florida and Ouachita Baptist.
-At the mid-season TYR ’85 Invite, several swimmers earned podium finishes and notched both personal and season best times to finish third.
-At the 2020 SEC Championships, the Commodores tabbed 14 personal records and a new school record in the 100-yard breaststroke to conclude the season.
+Bailey helped Vandy navigate the pandemic while still excelling and improving in the pool with numerous personal bests throughout a shortened 2020-21 campaign, while in her first season with the program she helped lead the Dores to six dual-meet victories as well as a third-place result at the mid-season TYR ’85 Invite before student-athletes posted 14 career-best times and a new school record in the 100-yard breaststroke at the 2020 SEC Championships.

 And, 21 individuals have made the SEC Academic Honor Roll 43 times with 12 members of the program named to the SEC First-Year Academic Honor Roll during her tenure with the program.